baremaps/openstreetmap-vecto/README.md

 The `docker-compose.yml` file contains two services: `db` and `app`.
 The former holding a PostgreSQL 13.1 / PostGIS 3.1 database and the latter serving the applicative content, namely baremaps.
 It's from the `app` containers that you want to run all baremaps commands to populate the database from data, or to start the web application using some of the commands defined hereunder.

+The version of baremaps can be changed via the variable `BAREMAPS_VERSION` in the `env.sample` file.
+To find a specific version of baremaps go to the [github release page](https://github.com/baremaps/baremaps/releases/) of the project.

 ### Useful commands